Brian Bogusevic: Orix Buffaloes

 Bogusevic signed with the Orix Buffaloes of Nippon Professional Baseball for the 2016 season.
 He appeared in 60 games for the Buffaloes in 2016, and hit .187 with three home runs and 18 RBI.

 Boston Red Sox

 On January 7, 2017, Bogusevic returned to the MLB by signing a minor league contract with the Boston Red Sox that included an invitation to spring training.
-Bogusevic hit .278/.331/.467 with 12 home runs and 40 RBI for the Pawtucket Red Sox, the Red Sox Triple A team.
+Bogusevic hit .278/.331/.467 with 12 home runs and 40 RBI for the Pawtucket Red Sox, the Red Sox Triple–A affiliate.
 Bogusevic did not appear in a big league game in 2017.
-He elected free agency on November 6, 2017.
+He elected free agency following the season on November 6.

 Post-playing career

-On April 14, 2019, he was a substitute postgame anchor for the Astros.
+On April 14, 2019, Bogusevic was a substitute postgame anchor for the Houston Astros.